devcontainers/devcontainers.github.io/_implementors/spec.md

 # <a href="#image-metadata" name="image-metadata" class="anchor"> Image Metadata </a>

-## <a href="#image-metadata-goal" name="image-metadata-goal" class="anchor"> Goal </a>

-Record dev container config and feature metadata in prebuilt images, such that, the image and the built-in features can be used with a devcontainer.json (image-, Dockerfile- or Docker Compose-based) that does not repeat the dev container config or feature metadata.
-Other tools should be able to record the same metadata without necessarily using features themselves.

-Current dev container config that can be recorded in the image: `mounts`, `onCreateCommand`, `updateContentCommand`, `postCreateCommand`, `postStartCommand`, `postAttachCommand`, `customizations`, `remoteUser`, `userEnvProbe`, `remoteEnv`, `containerEnv`, `overrideCommand`, `portsAttributes`, `otherPortsAttributes`, `forwardPorts`, `shutdownAction`, `updateRemoteUserUID` and `hostRequirements`.

-Current feature metadata relevant for using the feature when it is already part of the image: `mounts`, `init`, `privileged`, `capAdd`, `securityOpt`, `entrypoint` and `customizations`.

-We can add to these lists as we add more properties to the dev container configuration and the feature metadata.

-## <a href="#image-metadata-proposal" name="image-metadata-proposal" class="anchor"> Proposal </a>
+Certain dev container metadata properties can be stored in an image label as an array of metadata snippets.
+This allows them to be stored in prebuilt images, such that, the image and its related configuration are self-contained.
+These contents should then be merged with any local devcontainer.json file contents at the time the container is created.
+An array is used so subsequent image builds can simply append changes to the array rather than attempting to merge at that point - which improves compatibility with arbitrary image build systems.

-You may add metadata to the image with the following structure using one entry per feature and devcontainer.json (see table below for the full list):
+Metadata should be representative of with the following structure, using one entry per [Dev Container Feature](../features) and devcontainer.json (see table below for the full list):

 ```json
 [